MicrosoftDocs/power-platform/power-virtual-agents/preview/overview.md

 ---
-title: "Overview of public preview"
+title: "Overview of the Power Virtual Agents preview"
-description: "Overview of new features and improvements in the public preview." ms.date: 05/10/2022 ms.topic: overview
+description: "Overview of new features and improvements in the Power Virtual Agents preview." ms.date: 05/10/2022 ms.topic: overview
 author: v-alarioza